Harry Helmsley: Notable properties and companies

 In 1954, Helmsley bought the Lincoln Building, a major office skyscraper on Forty-second Street.
 A year later, he bought a real estate management company owned by Leon Spear, and the firm became known as Helmsley-Spear.

 In 1961, Helmsley bought the Empire State Building—then the tallest building in the world—despite warnings that the maintenance costs would be too high.
 Other notable New York office properties that Helmsley owned during his career included the Helmsley Building (230 Park Avenue), the Graybar Building (420 Lexington Avenue), the Flatiron Building (175 Fifth Avenue), the Fisk Building (250 West 57th Street), the Toy Center (200 Fifth Avenue) and 1350 Broadway.
 He also invested in large residential properties including Park West Village on Manhattan's west side, Tudor City on the east side, and in Fresh Meadows in Queens and Parkchester in the Bronx.
 Industrial properties included the Starrett-Lehigh Building in Manhattan and Bush Terminal in the Bronx.

 During the 1970s and 1980s, Helmsley began investing in hotels.
 Among his holdings were the Helmsley Windsor Hotel (West 58th Street), the Park Lane Hotel (Central Park South) and the Helmsley Palace, which he built behind the Villard Houses on Madison Avenue between 50th and 51st Streets.

 In addition to Helmsley-Spear, which had 450 employees by 1980, he also owned Brown Harris Stevens, Inc., a residential brokerage firm.
 Helmsley bought Brown Harris Stevens in 1964.
 In addition to its high-end residential brokerage business, the company managed residential buildings, including some of the most prestigious co-ops on Park and Fifth Avenues and Central Park West.
 When Helmsley sold the business in 1995, the company managed 128 buildings.

 Helmsley became known as the most influential real estate magnate in the city.
+In addition to his activities in Manhattan, in the early 1970s Helmsley built the Palace on Brickell, a 254-unit residential condominium tower located along Miami's prestigious Brickell Avenue.

-His success was attributed largely to a gift for salesmanship, a willingness to delegate authority, and a less-usual acquisition policy of long-term fixed-rate mortgages during a slump and cash purchases when interest rates were low.
+Helmsley's success was attributed largely to a gift for salesmanship, a willingness to delegate authority, and a less-usual acquisition policy of long-term fixed-rate mortgages during a slump and cash purchases when interest rates were low.
 This policy has since become standard in real estate.